Why "being trendy" is no longer a part of my vocabulary.

 I don't have to think about what to wear ever again: I never have to question whether or not I'm in style.
 With a traditional, classic, and quality wardrobe, I'll always be in style.
 With a minimalistic wardrobe as a bonus to the slow fashion wardrobe, my pared-down closet is the simplest thing to navigate.
 And packing for a trip is beyond easy.
 Because I don't have thirty long-sleeved tops, and now have ten, picking from those ten makes my wardrobe choices a piece of cake.
 I now have more time to spend doing what I want, like being with family or reading, which is a much better option than standing in my closet trying to figure out what to wear.
 Think about it: 10 minutes a day trying to figure out what to wear is five hours a month, which is sixty hours a year.
 That's a whole lot of books I could read or a whole lot of cups of coffee I can enjoy in peace.

-But, if you want to look amazing in a wardrobe that is top quality, unique, and classic, then a classic wardrobe is your best option.
-In the long run, you'll save time and money, and in all honestly, you'll look like a million bucks.
+But if you want to look amazing in a wardrobe that is top-quality, unique, and classic, then a classic wardrobe full of classic, traditional, perennial pieces is your best option.
+In the long run, you'll save time and money, and in all honesty, you'll look like a million bucks.

 To me?
 That's a no-brainer because that's the power of a classic wardrobe for life.